-Robert D. Morrow Jr. Associate Commissioner Life & Health
+Robert D. Morrow, Jr. Associate Commissioner Life and Health

 4 Bulletin 13-02 addressed several different options for benefit substitution, including "permitting substitution across the ten statutory EHB categories."
 The rationale provided in Bulletin 13-02 for rejecting substitution across EHB categories was that a federal rule proposed at the time (77 FR 70670) would prohibit this type of substitution.
-While there is now a federal proposal to reinstate this substitution option as permissible, the proposed rule retains deference to States, which may enforce a stricter standard on benefit substitution, or prohibit substitution entirely.
-See 82 FR 51106-51107 and 51146 under the HHS Notice of Benefit and Payment Parameters for 2019 proposed rule published on November 2, 2017.
+Although federal regulations were recently revised to reinstate this substitution option as permissible, the federal rule retains deference to states, which may enforce a stricter standard on benefit substitution, or prohibit substitution entirely.
+See 83 FR 17020-17021 and 17069 under the HHS Notice of Benefit and Payment Parameters for 2019 final rule published on April 17, 2018.
 Consequently, while the specific rationale originally provided for rejecting substitution across EHB categories no longer applies, the general rationale provided in Bulletin 13-02 for prohibiting EHB substitution entirely remains applicable.